 One thing to note, even the very definition of “budget” differs from person to person, and a singular choice may not be able to properly appreciate the nuances of all individuals.
 If you’re looking for more options, here are some other great cheap Android phones for you to consider.

 Best Smartphone not sold in the US: Xiaomi Mi 11 Ultra

 Featuring a Snapdragon 888, 120Hz OLED display, a 50MP with the largest image sensor in the smartphone space, and a capable ultra-wide and Periscope zoom lens to boot, the Xiaomi Mi 11 Ultra may be the one slab phone that can challenge the Samsung Galaxy S21 Ultra for slab phone supremacy.

 If you’re into selfies, there’s also a second display located on the camera island module so you can take selfies with the main camera system (there’s still a selfie camera on the front side of the device if you prefer to shoot the traditional way).

-The Mi 11 Ultra is not selling in North America, but is available in China and will soon be available in India, and chunks of Europe and Southeast Asia, so importing one shouldn’t be difficult — if you’re ready to pay the Samsung/Apple-level four-digit price.
+The Mi 11 Ultra is not selling in North America, but is available in China, chunks of Europe, and Southeast Asia and will soon be available in India, so importing one shouldn’t be difficult — if you’re ready to pay the Samsung/Apple-level four-digit price.

-Second-Best Affordable Premium Smartphone not sold in the US: OPPO Find X3 Pro
+Second-Best Smartphone not sold in the US: OPPO Find X3 Pro